cozy/cozy-docs/src/documents/host/manage.html.md

 ```

 Update application with given name (git clone + npm install + restart).
-The repo option is only useful if the app comes from a specific repo
+The repo option is only useful if application comes from a specific repository.

 ```bash
 cozy-monitor update <app> [repo]
 ```

-Update all applications.
-This commands update applications installed by cozy user
+Update all applications installed by cozy user.

 ```bash
 cozy-monitor update-all